What are cultural values? Cultural competence

 Introduction

-Cultural values have always been the object of close attention on the part of people, both of different nationalities and different segments of the population, regardless of their standard of living, political or social status.
+Cultural values have always been the object of close attention from people, both different nationalities and different segments of the population, regardless of their standard of living, political or social status.

-Naturally, the very concept of “cultural values” or “works of art” implies a careful and attentive attitude towards them both on the part of workers in the “cultural” sphere and on the part of customs authorities, who are accustomed mainly to dealing with “ordinary "commodity, i.e., "a product of labor created for sale."
+Naturally, the very concept of “cultural values” or “works of art” imply a careful and attentive attitude towards them both on the part of workers in the “cultural” sphere and on the part of customs authorities, who are accustomed mainly to dealing with “ordinary "commodity, i.e., "a product of labor created for sale."

 The purpose of the work is to study cultural values, their safety and security.